Georgetown University Nike Tennis Camp Washington, District of Columbia

 The Georgetown University Nike Tennis Camp is a day camp for young athletes to come and take their tennis game to the next level.
 At this excellent summer camp, different options are available for all skill levels and ages 6-17.
 Campers will work hard, make new friends and have a lot of fun.

-We are offering six weeks of full day (ages 7-17) and half day (ages 6-17) options for campers of all skill levels.
+We are offering five weeks of full day (ages 7-17) and half day (ages 6-17) options for campers of all skill levels.
 Our junior tennis camps combine technical tennis instruction and drilling from a top notch coaching staff, supervised match play.
 Join the fun this summer and elevate your game!

 - Daily instruction from head men's and women's coach, Gordie Ernst, and his experienced staff